 Gary Mallin – journalist, writer and odd-jobs man – has worked in the Australian media for some 50 years.
 He hosts TenKradius with Max Lasky and Morris Mond as they present light entertainment, On This Day in Judaism, On This Day, Jokes of the Week, Middle East issues, The World According to Morris (TWATM), the occasional guest and a little mama loshen (Yiddish).

 He has been assistant station manager and secretary since 2015.

-Jim Cyngler, board member
+Jim Cyngler, chairman